koenrane/KR-new-site/content/design.md

 ## Mermaid diagrams
 Often, websites embed diagrams as images.
 However, I find this unsatisfying for several reasons:
-1. Inconsistent styling as several different diagram suites may be used to generate images - the diagrams often use different color palettes from my site,
+1. Inconsistent styling as several different diagram suites may be used to generate images - the diagrams often use different color palettes,
 2. Bloated page size from embedding sparse graphical information into dense image data, and
 3. Inability to adapt to shifts between light and dark mode.